r0oth3x49/udemy-dl/README.md

 **Udemy has started to encrypt many of the course videos, so downloading them may be impossible/illegal because it involves decrypting DRM'd videos which opens up the author to DMCA takedowns/lawsuits.
 If you use udemy-dl and some/all videos are skipped, please don't open a new issue or comment that the issue still exists.
 All requests to bypass DRM/encryption will be ignored.**

-If you'd like to see the full context, then read (issue 627)[https://github.com/r0oth3x49/udemy-dl/issues/627].
+If you'd like to see the full context, then read [issue 627](https://github.com/r0oth3x49/udemy-dl/issues/627).

 ### ***Important Note***: